ResetXPDR/MSFS_AutoFPS/README.md

 Now fully compatible with MSFS 2020 and 2024 in the one app, this app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use UI and provides features such as:<br/>
 - Automatic TLOD adjustment when in the air to either achieve and maintain a target FPS or to an altitude schedule,
 - Improved FPS smoothing (FPS+) to filter out brief performance spikes and dips, delivering a more resilient user experience,
-- A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and in Expert mode is fully customisable with four additional profiles available.
+- A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type:
+  - Expert mode is fully customisable with four additional profiles available, any of which can be paired for VR/non-VR and Sim Rate auto flight type switching.
 - Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
 - A greatly simplified Non-Expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - An Expert mode Option, which allows user customisation of the following: